Predicting The Next Social Media Disruption

 When Facebook came on the scene, it changed the way we all approach social media.
 It set the standard for how social networks should proceed, and it quickly became the biggest player in the game.

 Pinterest was another game changer.
-Soon after it arrived on the scene, it because the fastest growing social network in history.
+Soon after it arrived on the scene, it became the fastest growing social network in history.
 There was no other site like it, and it soon became a major influencer in the field, causing marketers to rework their strategies and inspiring dozens of knockoff sites.

 We know that social media is here to stay, but it remains to be seen how it will evolve.
 We are sure that as technology evolves and user behavior changes, social media will also see major changes.
 We’re just left wondering what the next major social media disruption will be.